Sleep Apnea Risk Test

 How accurate is the STOP-BANG questionnaire?

-At a cutoff score of 3 or higher, the original validation study reported the following sensitivity rates against polysomnography-confirmed cases.
+At a cutoff score of 3 or higher, the original validation study reported the following sensitivity rates against lab-confirmed cases.
 These have been replicated across multiple meta-analyses spanning thousands of patients (Hwang et al., 2021).

 How the STOP-BANG questionnaire works